 PURPOSE AND LINK TO STRATEGY PERFORMANCE METRICS Base salary To help attract, retain and motivate high-calibre employees.
 Normally reviewed annually and any increases applied with affect from 1 April.
-Review reflects: Role, experience and performance Wider economic conditions Increases awarded throughout the rest of the worldorce Periodic reviews of remuneration within the world reviews of Annual inflationary increases generally linked to those of the wider workforce though the Remuneration Committee retain discretion to award increases to individuals above or below this level where appropriate.
+Review reflects: Role, experience and performance Wilder economic conditions Increases awarded throughout the test of the workforce Periodic reviews of remuneration within the Annual inflationary increases generally linked to those of the wider workforce though the Remuneration Committee retain discretion to award increases to individuals above or below this level where appropriate.
 Annual Parformanca Reviews Benefits To provide a market-competitive benefits package to help attract and retain employees.
-Healthcare benefits also promote business continuity.
+Healthcare benefits also promote business continuity. water sector.
 Directors are eligible for private health cover.
 The Chief Executive has a historic entitlement to permanent health insurance.
-Other benefits such as relocation expenses or travel/accommodation allowances may be offered as appropriate.
+Other benefits such as relocation expenses or travel/occommodation allowances may be offered as appropriate.
 Value of benefits is based on the cost to the Company and is not predetermined.
 None